Feature

 The Wrap: What's happened in Matchweek 28

-Football writer Ben Bloom looks at this week's UEFA competition matches featuring Premier League sides and what we can expect from them.
+After Liverpool's UEFA Champions League exit, football writer Ben Bloom looks at this week's other European matches featuring Premier League sides and what we can expect from them.

-After heading off on their travels around the continent last week, the six-strong Premier League contingent return to home soil for their last-16 second legs in the UEFA Champions League, UEFA Europa League and UEFA Conference League.
+After heading off on their travels around the continent last week, the Premier League contingent return to home soil for their last-16 second legs in the UEFA Europa League and UEFA Conference League.

 As well as looking to secure a quarter-final berth, the teams will also be playing to help the Premier League earn an additional spot in next season’s Champions League.